An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Lipschitz approximation

-There there exist $T_1,T_2,..,T_N$ area minimizing currents and $Q_i$ integers on $\bB_{1/64} \cap \Sigma$ with \begin{itemize} \item $\partial T_i=Q_i \a{\Gamma}$ \item \item The supports of $T_i$ only intersect at $\Gamma$. \end{itemize} \end{theorem} In our setting we apply it to a cone coming from the cornered open book we start from.
-Thus we will always have thus $\alpha(C') \gtrsim \alpha_0$ automatically for the cones $C'$ that we apply the theorem for.
-We do need to translate and adjust the cone $C$ so that it passes through the center where we apply this result, but that only introduces errors that are controlled by $\mathbf{A}_{\Gamma}.$
+In our setting, we will apply it to a modification of $C$ the starting cornered open book.
+All cornered open books with the right boundary data $C'$ (recall Definition \ref{d:corneredopenbookboundarydata}) under Assumption \ref{a:corneredboundary} satisfy $\alpha(C') \gtrsim \alpha_0$.
+We need to translate and adjust the cone $C$ so that it passes through the center where we apply this result, but that only introduces errors that are controlled by $\mathbf{A_{\Gamma}}$ and keeps $\alpha(C) \gtrsim \alpha_0.$

-If $\tau$ is small enough then we will be able to apply the theorem above and get such decomposition at scale $\bB_{2^{-18}}(p_k)$.
+If $\delta$ is small enough then we will be able to apply the theorem above and get such decomposition at scale $\bB_{2^{-18}}(p_k)$.
 This means that $T \res \bB_{2^{-18}}(p_k)=\sum_{1 \leq i \leq N}T_i$ and we can choose $U_{i,l}$ disjoint neighborhoods of $\bB_{2^{-18}}(p_k)$ each of which containing $\left(H_i \cup \textup{spt}(T_i)\right) \cap \bB_{2^{-18}}(p_k).$

 We define

 which satisfy the desired properties.